YinHK-gameDev/unity-learn/package/README.md

 > Unity provides **3** Package Manager interfaces:   **Package Manager window**, **Scripting API**, and **manifest files**.

 #### For Package Manager window:
+Find packages and manage them in your project, and resolve conflicts in package dependencies.
+The Package Manager provides a **user interface** that makes changes to the **Project manifest** directly.

+Use the Unity Package Manager (in Unity’s top menu: **Window > Package Manager**) to view which packages and feature sets are available for installation or already installed in your project.
+In addition, you can use this window to see which versions are available, and install, remove, disable, or update packages and feature sets for each project.

 https://docs.unity3d.com/Manual/upm-ui.html